akhildesai20/sentence-highlighter/PUBLISH.md

 ### "You do not have permission to publish"

 - Make sure you're logged in: `npm whoami`
-- Check if package name is taken: https://www.npmjs.com/package/sentence-highlighter
+- Check if package name is taken: https://www.npmjs.com/package/@akhildesai20/sentencehighlighter
-- If taken, you may need to use a scoped package: `@yourusername/sentence-highlighter`
+- Package is published as: `@akhildesai20/sentencehighlighter`

 ### "Package name already exists"